AdobeDocs/learning-manager.en/help/migrated/kb/unable-log-in-learning-manager.md

 ## Cause

-Browser cache and cookies may prevent you from accessing the Adobe Captivate Prime platform.
+Browser cache and cookies may prevent you from accessing the Adobe Learning Manager platform.

 ## Resolution